ivlab/ABREngine-UnityPackage/DocumentationSrc~/manual/tutorials/abr-cs.md

 ![A screenshot of the Unity editor with the ABR CSharp Example scene loaded.
 The ABREngine GameObject is selected in the left Hierarchy, and the ABRConfig_CSharp configuration is selected in the right Inspector.](../resources/cs-vis-scene.png)

 Further, we need some data to visualize!
-In Unity, click *ABR > Copy Example Data to Media Folder*.
-This will make some example data available to the ABR design interface and the ABR Engine! (if you have already done this in the
-@abr-vis-app.md tutorial, you don't need to do it again.)
+In Unity, click *ABR > Copy Example Data and VisAssets to media folder*.
+This will make some example data available to the ABR design interface and the ABR Engine! (if you have already done this in the @abr-vis-app.md tutorial, you don't need to do it again.)

 ### Part 1.2: Scripting Setup